-The WHO published guidance on the digital documentation of COVID-19-related data of interest.
+The WHO published guidance on the digital documentation of COVID-19related data of interest.
 This included technical specifications and guidance for countries and implementing partners on requirements for issuing COVID-19 test results and the Digital Documentation of COVID-19 Certificate: vaccination status (DDCC: VS) (WHO, 2021a, WHO, 2022).
 The technical guidance and implementation for DDCC: VS was published in August 2021.
-The document outlined the technical requirements for developing digital information systems for issuing standards-based interoperable digital certificates for COVID-19 vaccination status, and considerations for the implementation of such systems.
+The document outlined the technical requirements developing for digital information systems issuing standards-based for interoperable digital certificates for COVID-19 vaccination status, and considerations for the implementation of such systems.